MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 ## Table of Contents

-- Starting with error handling
+1. Starting with error handling
-- Raising, throwing and customizing your errors
+2. Raising, throwing and customizing your errors

 ## Error Handling

-let's begin with an example to demonstrate the concept of errors on SQL server Imagine you have a database consisting of Products, Buyers, Staff, and Orders and you have a unique constraint on the product table (on product_name)
+let's begin with an example to demonstrate the concept of errors on SQL server Imagine you have a database consisting of Products, Buyers, Staff, and Orders and you have a unique constraint on the product table (on product_name) And you tried to insert a product with a name that already exits

 ```sql
 INSERT INTO products (product_name, stock, price)
 VALUES ('Trek Powerfly 5 - 2018', 10, 3499.99);
 ```

-and you tried to insert a product with a name that already exits insert command

 what do you think you will get? <br>
 Of course an error